-This course is designed for students whose background is insufficient for General Mathematics.
+(3, 3)This course is designed for students whose background is insufficient for General Mathematics.
 Topics include basic operations with whole numbers, place value and rounding, order of operations, prime and composite numbers, prime factorization, and applications.
-F, Sp course is available online.
-F, Sp, S
+F, Sp

 MTH 091- General Mathematics